ProjectMoon/matrix-dicebot/README.md

    the server name that is displayed to other users.
  - `username`: Bot account username.
  - `password`: Bot account password.

+The `[database]` section contains information for connecting to the embedded database.
+Note: **you do not need this** if you are using the Docker image.
+ - `path`: Path on the filesystem to use as the database storage directory.

 The `[bot]` section has settings for controlling how the bot operates.
 This section is optional and the settings will fall back to their